e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_WINDOWS.md

 ### [D] Archiving / Migrating

-1. If you lose/destroy the `hDB` folder with the original data and want it back, the data can be extracted and archived.
+1. If you lose/destroy the `HGDBArchive` folder with the original data and want it back, the data can be extracted and archived.

 2. Move `HipparchiaGoServer` into your home directory.
 Launch `PowerShell`

 3. Type `.\HipparchiaGoServer.exe -ex`.
-The data will be put into a new `hDB` folder in the current directory.
+The data will be put into a new `HGDBArchive` folder in the current directory.

 ---